swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-31-save-and-load-the-model-with-bentoml.md

 3. Updated and ran the experiment to use BentoML to save and load the model to and from the model's store

-You did fix some of the previous issues:
+You fixed some of the previous issues:

 - [x] Model can be saved and loaded with all required artifacts for future usage

-You can now safely continue to the next chapter.

 !!! abstract "Take away"